Jean-Francois-C/Threat-Detection-and-Incident-Response/README.md

   + By integrating security tools and automating tasks, SOAR platforms can streamline common security workflows like case management, vulnerability management, and incident response.
 SOAR security solutions can automate low-level, time-consuming, repetitive tasks like opening and closing support tickets, event enrichment, and alert prioritization.
 SOARs can also trigger the automated actions of integrated security tools.

 + SIEM - Security Information & Event Management
-  + SIEM is the core component of any typical Security Operations Center (SOC).
-  + SIEM product collects information (raw logs and security alerts) from applications, systems and internal security tools (e.g. IPS/IDS, EDR, AV, WAF, Firewall, Proxy) aggregate it in a central log, and detect anomalies.
+  + A SIEM product collects information (raw logs and security alerts) from applications, systems and internal security tools (e.g. IPS/IDS, EDR, AV, WAF, Firewall, Proxy) aggregate it in a central log, and detect anomalies.
 They provide real-time analysis of logs and security alerts making them a vital component in the threat detection process.

 + EDR - Endpoint Detection and Response
   + EDR tools provide real-time monitoring and collection of endpoint data, allowing security teams to detect, investigate, and prevent potential threats.
 They are capable of identifying, analyzing and blocking suspicious activities on endpoints such as laptops, workstations, servers and mobile devices.
 They also provide threat hunting and response capabilities.